-Our modern life, indeed our modern world would be unimaginable without plastic.
-It is fascinating what different properties different plastics have, such as polyarylate (PAR)
+Our modern life, yes our modern world, would be inconceivable without plastic.
+It is fascinating what different properties different plastics have, such as polyacrylate (PAR)

-Polyarylate is by definition an amorphous thermoplastic based on tere- and isophthalic acid and bisphenol A in the polymer chain.
-It also belongs to the group of partially aromatic polyesters.
-Due to their temperature and UV resistance, these plastics are often used in coatings or as dispersants in adhesives.
+By definition, polyarylate is an amorphous thermoplastic based on tere- and isophthalic acid and bisphenol A in the polymer chain.
+It is also one of the partially aromatic polyesters.
+Due to their temperature and UV resistance, the plastics are often used in paints or as dispersants in adhesives.

-PAR is originally transparent with a slight yellow tinge, but can be dyed without any problems.
-As a UV stabilizer with excellent retention of optical and mechanical properties, combined with its high heat resistance, the plastic is the ideal choice for all applications where it is exposed to weathering.
+PAR is originally transparent with a slight yellow cast, but can be colored without any problems.
+As a UV stabilizer with excellent retention of optical and mechanical properties, in conjunction with high heat resistance, the plastic is the ideal choice for all uses where it is exposed to the effects of the weather.

 PAR in comparison

-In terms of temperature properties, polyarylates lie between polysulfones (PS) and polycarbonate (PC).
-Toughness and creep resistance as well as electrical properties are particularly noteworthy.
-At medium impact strength, polyacrylic acid esters outperform the abrasion resistance of PC.
-PAR is also characterized by good recovery after deformation.
+In terms of temperature properties, polyacrylates lie between polysulfones (PS) and polycarbonate (PC).
+Particularly noteworthy are the toughness and creep resistance as well as the electrical properties.
+With medium impact resistance, polyacrylic acid esters trump the abrasion resistance of PC.
+Furthermore, PAR is characterized by good recovery after deformation.

-In various 8000 hour long-term tests, polyarylate, unlike PS and PC, retains its almost unclouded gloss even under UV influence.
-Unfortunately it is also somewhat more expensive than PC.
-However, it must also be said that PAR is susceptible to stress cracking caused by hydrocarbon solvents and requires high processing temperatures (approx. 350 °C).
+In various 8000-hour long-term tests, polyacrylate, in contrast to PS and PC, retains its almost unadulterated gloss even under the influence of UV.
+Unfortunately, it is also a bit more expensive than a PC.
+However, it must also be said that PAR is susceptible to stress cracking caused by hydrocarbon solvents and requires high processing temperatures (approx. 350 ° C).